Alternate Job Titles: Flight Nurse, Flight Transport Nurse, Flight Transport RN, Staff Nurse - RN - Flight Transport

 This chart describes the expected percentage of people who perform the job of Staff Nurse - RN - Flight Transport that make less than that salary.
 For example 50% of the people who perform the job of Staff Nurse - RN - Flight Transport are expected to make less than the median.

 Provides professional nursing care to critically injured or ill patients throughout all phases of emergency ground and air transportation.
 Evaluates and treats patients prior to and during transport, ensuring patient safety and implementing life support measures as needed.
 Monitors patient condition, documents nursing care, and reports patient status to clinical staff at receiving medical facility.
-Requires an associate's degree .
+Requires graduation from an approved nursing program.
 Typically reports to a manager or head of a unit/department.
 Typically requires Advanced Cardiovascular Life Support (ACLS) and Basic Life Support (BLS) certification.
 May require Certified Flight Registered Nurse (CFRN) certification.
 Requires a state license to practice.
 Years of experience may be unspecified.
 Certification and/or licensing in the position's specialty is the main requirement.
 View full job description